ruthhinkle/drug-regimen-efficacy/README.md

 **Drug Regimen Efficacy**

 Of the drug regimens attempted, Capomulin and Ramicane were the most likely to succeed in reducing tumor size.
-You can see this bear out in the "Quartiles, Outliers and Boxplots" section of this report.
+You can see this bear out in the "Quartiles, Outliers and Boxplots" section of the notebook.
 Ramican and Capomulin have much smaller tumor volumes at the final timepoint compared to Infubinol and Naftisol.

 **Largest Dataset: Capomulin**